ccgregory/SDC-FindingLaneLines/README.md

 slope = (y2 - y1) / (x2 - x1)

 and drawing a single line for slope > 0 (representing one lane )and another line otherwise.

+In order to draw the lane until the bottom, I calculated the intersection of each of the 2 lines with the hight of the image.
+That way, I drew the line from the highest point all the way to the bottom.

 Here are a couple of the resulting image from the tested images: